• Documentation

 In this example, Acme may benefit from switching to an Enterprise plan, so all these instances can be covered under the same plan.

-There’s no magic formula, it’s about finding what will work best for your teams.
+There’s no magic formula.
+It’s about finding what will work best for your teams.